SavageSaiyan/SavageSaiyan/README.md

-- 🔭 I’m currently working on shopify projects
+- 🔭 I’m currently working on HTML,CSS, and JS projects
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript as apart of the MERN stack.
 - 💬 Ask me about Shopify Store Setup
 - ⚡ Fun fact: Im pretty decent at Tekken 7